YgorPerez/blog-php/README.md

 # blog-php
- A blog made in php with mysql as a database and mysqli for creating the connection
+ A blog made in php, bootstrap and mysql as a database, used mysqli for creating the connection